[4 MIN READ]

 People fighting cancer have a higher risk of contracting COVID-19 because treatments like chemotherapy can weaken their immune systems.
-If you or someone you know is undergoing cancer treatments, there are certain safety steps you can take for protection from the virus, especially during this holiday season.
+If you or someone you know is undergoing cancer treatments, there are certain safety steps you can take for protection from the virus.
 Although social gatherings may be smaller and infrequent due to COVID-19, they can still wreak havoc on your body and mental health.

 In addition to the precautions you already know, such as hand washing, wearing masks and physical distancing, there are other ways to keep safe.
-Learn how to support a healthy immune system and protect your mental health so you can reduce your risk of contracting COVID-19 – and still enjoy the holiday season.
+Learn how to support a healthy immune system and protect your mental health.

 Why does having cancer or undergoing treatments put you at higher risk of contracting COVID-19?